phantomstudios/use-animation-frame/README.md

 The callback is **required** and is called on _every_ animation frame window.
 Whereas `fps` is optional.

 FPS can be used to control how often callback triggers.
-By default it'll trigger around ~60 times per second (approximately every ~16ms), though you can change this, for example, `30` can be used to trigger callback ~30 times per second.
+By default callback will trigger around ~60 times per second (approximately every ~16ms), though you can change this, for example, `30` can be used to trigger callback ~30 times per second.

 **Note**: Any FPS can be used, although intervals cannot be faster than the `requestAnimationFrame` limit.